Gary Herbert: 2004 election

 In November 2003, Herbert began campaigning for the Republican nomination for Governor of Utah.
 In April 2004, a month before the state convention at which the gubernatorial nominee would be selected, Herbert joined forces with then-rival Jon Huntsman, Jr., becoming the latter's running mate.
 The Huntsman-Herbert ticket defeated incumbent governor Olene S. Walker at the convention, before going on to win in the November election.
 Herbert subsequently became lieutenant governor.

 Lieutenant Governor of Utah

-Herbert's central role as lieutenant governor was running the state electoral office and managing the campaign disclosure system.
+As lieutenant governor, Herbert ran the state electoral office and managed the campaign disclosure system.
 His record on those responsibilities was somewhat mixed, improving standards marginally but seeing the state slip overall on nationwide rankings published by the Campaign Disclosure Project.
-Moreover, Herbert's office was criticized for failing to enforce campaign disclosure laws more vigorously.
+Moreover, Herbert's office was criticized by the same organization for failing to enforce campaign disclosure laws more vigorously.
 In 2007, Herbert oversaw the first statewide voter referendum to take place since the creation of the Lieutenant Governor's post.

-During his time as lieutenant governor, Herbert also served as the chairman of numerous statewide commissions, including the Commission on Volunteers and the Commission on Civic and Character Education and the Emergency Management Administrative Council.
+During this time, Herbert was the chairman of statewide commissions such as the Commission on Volunteers, the Commission on Civic and Character Education, and the Emergency Management Administrative Council.